jonshiach/graphics-notes/_build/html/_sources/_pages/07_Lighting.md

 Normal and tangent vectors in the model space.
 ```

-If the model transformation does not preserve the scaling then the view space normal vector is no longer perpendicular to the tangent vector ({numref}`world-space-normal-2-figure`).
+If the model transformation does not preserve the scaling then the world space normal vector is no longer perpendicular to the tangent vector ({numref}`world-space-normal-2-figure`).

 ```{figure} ../_images/07_world_space_normal_2.svg
 :width: 250